-I am a graduate student in the VCU School of Life Sciences and Sustainability, where I’m focused on bringing my data management, project administration, and leadership experience to the fields of environmental conservation and research.
+I am a graduate student in the VCU School of Life Sciences and Sustainability where I’m focused on bringing my project management, data analytics, and leadership experience to the fields of environmental conservation and research.

-I am also a research administration professional with over 15 years of experience applying for and managing grant-funded research from a variety of federal, foundation, industry and other sponsors.
-In addition to my grants background, I have several years of experience in reporting and data analytics supporting strategic decision-making and program evaluation for an academic medical center research office.
+I am also a grants administration professional with experience applying for and managing grant-funded research from a variety of federal, foundation, and industry sponsors.
+In addition to my grants background, I bring several years of experience in reporting and data analytics, supporting strategic decision-making and program evaluation.

 Recent Projects